Economy of China: Chinese investment abroad

 Outward foreign direct investment is a new feature of Chinese globalization, where local Chinese firms seek to make investments in both developing and developed countries.
 It was reported in 2011 that there was increasing investment by capital rich Chinese firms in promising firms in the United States.
 Such investments offer access to expertise in marketing and distribution potentially useful in exploiting the developing Chinese domestic market.

 Since 2005, Chinese companies have been actively expanding outside of China, in both developed and developing countries.
 In 2013, Chinese companies invested US$90 billion globally in non-financial sectors, 16% more than 2012.

-Between January 2009 and December 2013, China contributed a total of $161.03bn in outward FDI, creating almost 300,000 jobs.
-Western Europe was the largest regional recipient of Chinese outward FDI, with Germany receiving the highest number of FDI projects for any country globally.
+China is willing to invest in riskier countries.

+During the administration of Xi Jinping, outbound foreign investment and infrastructure projects have often been construed as part of the Belt and Road Initiative.
+Between 2013 and 2021, the Middle East was a prominent recipient of China's outbound FDI, particularly because of the importance of its energy supplies for China.

 There are two ways Chinese companies choose to enter a foreign market: organic growth and Merge & Acquisition (M&A).
 Many Chinese companies would prefer M&A for the following reasons: